-Career Education Center (CEC) programs are offered in partnership with the Ventura County Office of Education.
+The Career Education Center (CEC) programs are offered in partnership with the Ventura County Office of Education.
 A variety of career technical education courses are available off-campus to help prepare high school students (16 years and older) for entry-level employment, upgrading current job skills, or obtaining more advanced levels of education.
-CEC courses are held at the county's Camarillo Airport Campus; free bus transportation is available to students.
+ROP courses are held at the county's Camarillo Airport Campus; free bus transportation is provided for participating students.